-Summer Season Winter Season

-June 1-September 7, 2022 No winter angling.

-Daily bag limit is two trout, the weight (or combined weight) of any fish retained

-Daily bag limit is two trout, the weight (or combined weight) of any fish retained cannot exceed 2.25 kg.
+Summer Season winter Season June 1-September 7, 2023 No winter angling.
+Daily bag limit is two trout, the weight (or combined the weight (or combined weight) of any fish retained cannot exceed 2.25 kg. cannot exceed 2.25 kg.
 Trout greater than 58 centimetres must be released.

-Special trout management area includes: 10 Mile Lake and Round Lake (Northern Peninsula) and all tributaries flowing in and out of 10 Mile Lake and Round Lake and the St. Genevieve River system.
+Special trout management area includes: 10 Mile Lake and Round Lake (Northern Peninsula) and all tributaries flowing in and out of 10 Mile Lake and Round Lake and the St. Gen evieve River system.